amplience/dc-sample-blog-nextjs/README.md

 ### How to configure Preview

-The Preview application URL should be the domain with the path of `/?vse={{vse.domain}}`, e.g.: `https://blog.example.com/?vse={{vse.domain}}`.
+The Preview application URL should be the domain with the path of `/api/preview?vse={{vse.domain}}`, e.g.: `https://blog.example.com/api/preview?vse={{vse.domain}}`.

+To exit preview mode and view production data again simply visit the domain with a path of `/api/exit-preview`, e.g.: `https://blog.example.com/api/exit-preview`.

 Notes:

-- Blog slot editions will not include any unpublished blog posts as they are a reference link in the blog post.
-Publishing the newly created blog posts will make them available when using Preview.
+- The application uses a staging search index to load the blog posts and it will load the blog title and description from the VSE supplied.

 # Creating your first blog post